embyth-training-projects/expressjs-fundamentals/README.md

 # Assignment

-1. Install nodemailer
+1. Install express-validator package

-2. Connect nodemailer to email delivery service (SendGrid)
+2. Use validation on login and signup user inputs

-3. Config mailer transport
+3. Use validation on add/edit product user inputs